Legal Advice for Compensation Insurance Claims & TPD Payouts

 Employers are responsible for work-related accidents because they have a duty of care for the health and safety of every employee under their supervision.
 Because of this obligation, all Queensland employers must have workers’ compensation insurance.
 If you have a workplace injury and your employer is found liable, the employer’s insurer usually funds personal injury claims.

-How much you receive for a workers’ compensation claim depends on the factors of your case.
+How much you receive for a workers’ compensation claim depends on the factors of a case.
 You may also be able to make two types of claims:

 1. Queensland WorkCover Claim